zcutlip/pyonepassword/docs/item-editing.md

 - If provided, a section with the specified label is not found
 - No section is specified, and no matching fields are found that *have no* associated section

+If the existing field is a password field, and setting a new value would change it to some other field type, the `password_downgrade=True` kwarg must be passed.

+*SECURITY NOTE*: The `OP.item_edit_set_password()` method will include the provided password in cleartext as a command line argument to the `op` command.
+On most platforms, the arguments, including the password, will be visible to other processes, including processes owned by other users.
+In order to use this operaton, this insecurity must be acknowledged by passing the insecure_operation=True kwarg

 The following methods operate on arbitrary fields and sections, provided they already exist:

 - `OP.item_edit_set_password()`